block-foundation/solidity-digital-twin/README.md

 With the use of modifiers, this contract ensures that only the owner of the contract can update the parameters and add maintenance reports, providing a robust access control mechanism.

 This contract is an example of the versatility and potential of Ethereum smart contracts, and how they can interface with real-world data via oracles.
 By using this, building owners, management, and residents could have a clearer picture of the building's condition, maintenance needs, and usage patterns in real-time.

-However, as with any smart contract, it's important to remember that deploying and interacting with this contract involves the use of real digital assets (Ether and LINK tokens in this case).
-So it is crucial to ensure thorough testing and auditing before deploying onto the Ethereum mainnet.

 ## Quick Start